Skip to main content

 The Zamindar’s Wife

-"O Bou, looks like you have invited the daughter-in-law of the Zamindar house too!”
+"O, Bou, looks like you have invited the daughter-in-law of the Zamindar house too!”
 Uma Thakuma said in a slightly displeased tone.
 Sampurna looked up at her mother-in-law, worried.
-Her age was not more than twenty-two, but she had been married for a long time though nobody kept track of years in villages.
-After such a long unfruitful marriage, there was a reason for happiness in the family, today was her Sadhpuron.
-How could she have not invited the little sister who was her nearest relative in the village, to her baby shower?
+Her age was not more than twenty-two, but she had been married for a long time, though nobody kept track of years in villages.
+After such a long, unfruitful marriage, there was a reason for happiness in the family; today was her Sadhpuron.
+How could she not have invited the little sister who was her nearest relative in the village to her baby shower?
 Even when Bondita was the daughter-in-law of the Zamindar's house, did it erase their blood relationship and grow into merely their class division?

 Her mother-in-law lowered her voice when she said, “Even if you invite her, she will not come.
 They are our God, have you ever heard that God comes down to earth to the house of the poor, my child?”